 I am a Research Associate working for Dr. Katy Gaythorpe on the modelling of yellow fever burden and vaccination impact.
-Current work includes the development of a dynamic yellow fever outbreak model.
+Current work includes the development of a dynamic yellow fever transmission and outbreak model.

 et al., 2022, Power calculations for cluster randomised trials (CRTs) with truncated Poisson-distributed outcomes: a motivating example from a malaria vector control trial, International Journal of Epidemiology, Vol:49, ISSN:0300-5771, Pages:954-962

 et al., 2022, Feasibility, acceptability, and effectiveness of non-pharmaceutical interventions against infectious diseases among crisis-affected populations: a scoping review, Infectious Diseases of Poverty, Vol:11, ISSN:2049-9957, Pages:1-19